mononoke-choi/bandi/README.md

 # Bandi 🐶 (🏗️🏗️ WIP 🏗️🏗️)

-This is React Native opinionated boilerplate with Expo-router, Tamagui, Recoil and Next.js supporting Android, iOS and Web based on turbo repo
+This is fullstack React Native opinionated boilerplate with Expo-router, Tamagui, Recoil and Next.js supporting Android, iOS and
+Web based on turbo repo

 ## Tech Stack